qlik-oss/dockerfiles/README.md

 ## License

-This repository, including the Dockerfiles contained within, is licensed with the [MIT license](./LICENSE).
+The contents of this repository are licensed under the [MIT license](./LICENSE).

 ## Unsupported